Shared by Mali Even-Hen

 Place 1 heaping teaspoon of the rice mixture at the base of a grape leaf.
 Fold the stem end of the leaf over the filling, fold in both sides of the leaf, then roll up (not too tightly) into a cigar.
 Repeat with the remaining filling and grape leaves.

-Arrange the filled grape leaves, seam-side down, in a single layer in a large heavy bottom pot, such as a Dutch oven, or wide saucepan with high sides.
+Arrange the filled grape leaves, seam-side down, in a single layer in a large heavy-bottomed pot, Dutch oven, or wide saucepan with high sides.
 Arrange a second (or third) layer if needed, placing a pot lid or heat-proof dinner plate on top of each layer to weigh down the one below it.

 Combine 4 cups of water, the remaining 1 tablespoon of oil, and the remaining ¼ teaspoon sugar in a medium bowl or liquid measuring cup.
 Pour this mixture over the grape leaves.
 Bring the mixture to a boil over high heat, then reduce heat to low.
 Cover the pot and simmer until the rice inside the grape leaves is fully cooked and the leaves are tender, about 60 minutes.
-(Test this by slicing open and tasting a stuffed grape leaf)
+To test doneness, slice one open and taste.

 Make the yogurt sauce: While the grape leaves cook, combine the yogurt, quark, garlic, and 4 teaspoons dill in a medium bowl.
 Taste and season with a small pinch of salt and the rest of the dill if desired.
 Chill until ready to serve.